ansys/create-python-project/CONTRIBUTING.md

 a useful tool for all users.
 As such, we welcome and encourage any questions or submissions to this repository.

-Please reference [Contributing](https://mapdldocs.pyansys.com/contributing.html) for the full documentation regarding contributing to the PyMAPDL project.
+Please reference [Contributing](https://pyansys.github.io/create-python-project/contributing.html) for the full documentation regarding contributing to the Create-Python-Project project.